knowuh/SnailMail/README.md

 ## Known issues ##

-For a current list of issues, or to report a new issue, see: https://github.com/knowuh/SnailMail/issues
+For a current list of issues, or to report a new issue, see the [github issue page](https://github.com/knowuh/SnailMail/issues)

 Open Issues As of Version 1.8: